Skip to content

 Recommended team setup:

-CLAUDE.mdto the repository.
+1. Commit CLAUDE.md to the repository.
 All team members use the same configuration.
-AI agents working on the project pick up the same rules. - Commit the
+AI agents working on the project pick up the same rules.

 With this setup, an AI agent working for one team member follows the same standards as an AI agent working for another — or a human developer following the team's coding standards.